Skip to main content

 (b) Children in kindergarten grade and higher in groups of two or more may be without direct adult supervision in the area designated for the program's use by the site plan if the children are within sight or hearing of a staff member in adjoining or adjacent space, a staff member knows the whereabouts of the children at all times, and a staff member checks on the children every five minutes and documents the observation; and/or

-(c) When a group of children are outdoors, a staff member shall be able to summon another adult without leaving the group alone or unsupervised.
+(c) When a group of children are outdoors, a staff member will be able to summon another adult without leaving the group alone or unsupervised.
 A school child in fourth grade or older may leave the group to summon an adult.

 (9) Staff/parent communication and parent involvement, including information for parents about the program and its services, discussing their children's needs and progress, and procedures for addressing parent complaints;